its-siobhanx/Google-Cybersecurity/7. Automate Cybersecurity Tasks with Python/Module 4.md

 When working with files, it may also be necessary to convert its contents back into a string.
 For example, you may want to use the .write() method.
 The .write() method writes string data to a file.
 This means that if you have converted a file's contents into a list while working with it, you'll need to convert it back into a string before using .write().
 You can use the .join() method for this.

+# Debugging
+Types of errors:
+* **Syntax:** an error that involves invalid usage of a programming language.
+Syntax errors occur when there is a mistake with the Python syntax itself.
+Common examples of syntax errors include forgetting a punctuation mark, such as a closing bracket for a list or a colon after a function header.
+* **Logic:** an error that results when the logic used in code produces unintended results.
+Logic errors may not produce error messages.
+In other words, the code will not do what you expect it to do, but it is still valid to the interpreter.
+* **Exceptions:** an error that involves code that cannot be executed even though it is syntactically correct.
+This happens for a variety of reasons.